kkysen/os-hw6/README.txt

 ### Part 8
 We changed the `init_task.c`, `kthread.c`, and `core.c` files to reflect that `SCHED_FREEZER` is now the default scheduler instead of `SCHED_NORMAL`.
+To test both parts 7 and 8 we ran ps commands to see the schedulers of programs that were regular programs as well as that forked into multiple processes.
+We also had print statements to check the functions that were running to verify the round robin functionality.
+We were not able to complete any further/more intricate testing.